oconnor0/BeaconRoad/Book/71-Powers.md

     * Hit: (1 + Utter)[d6] *Glacial* damage, and target suffers *Slowed*.
     * Upgrades:
         * `[ ]` Freezing Spear (6 Clock) - On a Critical Hit, target suffers *Stunned* instead of *Slowed*.
+* Lightning Bolt
+    * Rarity: Rare
+    * Requires: Utter.
+    * Cost: Act, 5 Stress (area 1, range 1, force 3)
+    * Target: Creatures in 40' line originating from you.
+    * Attack: UTTER! vs Iron.
+    * Hit: (1 + Utter)[d8] *electrical* damage.
+    * Upgrades:
+        * `[ ]` Chain Lightning (6 clock) - Make a secondary Lightning Bolt attack originating from one of the original targets.
+No creature may be targeted more than once by the same attack.
 * Plasmic Dart
     * Rarity: Uncommon
     * Requires: Utter.